SPIRALREALM/SPIRAL_OS/README_OPERATOR.md

 python start_spiral_os.py --interface eth0 --personality albedo
 ```

-Spiral OS starts an interactive loop.
-Provide an optional initial command with
+Spiral OS starts an interactive loop and spawns a FastAPI server on port 8000.
+The reflection loop also runs periodically.
+Provide an optional initial command
-`--command` or simply type commands when prompted.
+with `--command` or simply type commands when prompted.
 Use `--skip-network` to
-disable traffic monitoring.
+disable traffic monitoring and `--no-server` or `--no-reflection` to skip the
+background tasks.

 ## INANNA_AI DeepSeek-R1 Integration